smartcontractkit/smart-contract-examples/pricefeed-golang/README.md

 ## About The Project

 The project shows how to retrieve asset price from any EVM chain.
-The contract addresses can be found [here](https://docs.chain.link/docs/reference-contracts/).
+The price data feed contract addresses can be found [here](https://docs.chain.link/docs/reference-contracts/).

 ## Prerequisites